top of page

 3. Make your own labels, and don't worry about outsourcing from Etsy or other small shops — The Brother PTouch Label Maker is awesome

-If you have questions about decanting or wondering what size containers you should buy, head over to my Instagram page and send me DM, or email works great too.
+If you have questions about decanting or are wondering what size containers to buy, head over to my Instagram page and send me a DM, or email works great too.
 I'd love to help you create your perfect pantry.

 bottom of page